lkusmir/aws-bootcamp-cruddur-2023/journal/week1.md

   * [compose healthcheck](https://docs.docker.com/compose/compose-file/compose-file-v3/)
   * [docker docs](https://docs.docker.com/engine/reference/builder/#healthcheck)

-  Added a simplimistic API Endpoint `/api/status` to the Backend and a Healthcheck to `docker-compose.yml`.
+  Added a simplistic API Endpoint `/api/status` to the Backend and a Healthcheck to `docker-compose.yml`.
   Performed a check - works as exptected.
   ![works as expected](./img/15.png)
   *Docker status check*

+  Added a Frontend Healthcheck appropriately.

 5. Research best practices of Dockerfile and attempt to implement it in your Dockerfile